Point and shoot.

 Your form should provide you with the greatest freedom possible to use, sell, publish, and showcase your photos without consulting models or clients.

 If you’re ever in doubt, it’s best to err on the side of caution and ask someone to sign a model release form.
-If you know how the photos will be used, never misrepresent facts to get an e-signature — this may invalidate your form and place you in a legal lurch.
+If you know how the photos will be used, never misrepresent facts to get an electronic signature — this may invalidate your form and place you in a legal lurch.

 The potential for a lawsuit is enough to conjure nightmares and keep you up at night.
 But if you follow some legal guidelines and use forms at the right time, you’ll find it easier to focus on capturing that perfect picture.